hongaar/bandersnatch/README.md

 #### `program.withHelp()`

-Adds `help` and `--help` to program which displays program usage information.
+Adds `help` and `--help` to the program which displays program usage information.

 #### `program.withVersion()`

-Adds `version` and `--version` to program which displays program version from package.json.
+Adds `version` and `--version` to the program which displays program version from package.json.

 #### `program.fail(function)`

-Use custom error handler.
-Function will be called with 4 arguments:
+Use a custom error handler.
+The function will be called with 4 arguments:

-- Message (string) will contain internal message about e.g. missing arguments
+- Message (string) will contain an internal message about e.g. missing arguments
 - Error (Error) is only set when an error was explicitly thrown
 - Args (array) contains program arguments
 - Usage (string) contains usage information from --help